alecthomas/rapid/README.md

 # RESTful API Daemons (and Clients) for Go

 This Go package provides facilities for building server-side RESTful APIs.
-An API schema is defined via a DSL in Go.
+An API is defined via a DSL in Go.
+This definition can be used to generate [JSON Hyper-Schema](http://json-schema.org) schemas which can in turn be used to generate elegant Go client code for the API.

+## Example

 Here's an example of defining a basic user service: